100% Handmade flowers made of steel and truck tarp

 Sketches and scale models

 Steel, truck tarp, and wool are Linda’s favorite materials.
 Before she uses these materials to make her large sized flowers she makes a design by sketching or building a tiny scale model.

 After studying the paintings by 17th century painter Willem van Aelst, Linda made a design of a flower arrangement with big leaves and a large poppy in the top.
 She started to construct the flowers based on her drawings only, without building a scale model.
 While building the large flowers, she changed the colors in softer tones.

 For constructing large flower arrangement or one of a kind flower arrangements for special clients, Linda builds scale models.
 Most of the models are in a scale of 1 to 10 made of tiny plastic flowers.
 This model is constructed for a client of interior designers A Woman’s Touch.

 Once the design is finished, Linda puts on her welding outfit and starts to make the steel frames in her flower studio.
 Most of her flowers are constructed from reinforced steel bars used in the building industry.
 By bending the bars by hand, she creates each flower into the right shape.

 Sowing the truck tarp

 Most of the leaves of Linda’s flowers are made of PVS or truck tarp.
-Truck tarp is used for sunscreens, cover on boats, trampolines and as canvas for trailer.
-It is available in many colors and in different thickness.
+Truck tarp is used for sunscreens, cover on boats, trampolines and as canvas for trailers.
+It is available in many colors and in different thicknesses.
 Linda uses thin material to make white snowdrops, and a thicker variety to sow the leaves of a tulip.